PS5 release date and price are finally confirmed by Sony

 By comparison, Microsoft confirmed last week that the Xbox Series X will cost $499.99 / £449.99 / $AU749.99 when it launches on November 10, alongside the cheaper and lower-specced Xbox Series S model at $299 / £249 / AU$499.
 This means Sony is launching slightly later than Microsoft – but the cost of the console is not as high as some people feared.

-In fact, Sony has price-matched Microsoft, giving it a good position as the next-gen console war begins.
+In fact, Sony has price-matched Microsoft's more powerful model, giving it a good position as the next-gen console war begins.
 Sony goes into this console war with a massive install base advantage from the PS4, and comparing the two consoles, a lot of people will likely opt for the successor to the system.

 The console war truly begins